Asavarkhul/mvvmApp/README.md

 # README 🔥

-This architecture is split in differents concepts 🏋️‍♀️:
+This architecture is split in differents layers/concepts 🏋️‍♀️:
 * `Coordinator`
 * `ViewControllers`
 * `ViewModels`